 Prepare Head Torch

 Having a head torch is a plus point for your trekking.
 You can use it while hiking in the morning or wither on the tea houses where there is a lack of lights.
-The restroom/toilet is not attached to the tea houses sometimes you can use the torch to find a way to restrooms during the dark as well.
+The restroom/toilet is not attached to the tea houses sometimes you can use the torch to find a way to the restrooms during the dark as well.

 Pack your Skincare and Goggle

 During the trek, you should always be hydrated and moisturized.
 The cold can damage your skin so carrying your skincare such as sun protection, skin moisturizer, and lip balms is essential.
 You should always remember to use these products depending on your skin.
-Carrying a sunglass help you greatly as well.
+Carrying a sunglass helps you greatly as well.
 It's better to not look at the snow with your bare eyes.
-You can either carry prescribed glasses or at least clip-on so you could better protect your eyes from the snow-blind.
+You can either carry prescribed glasses or at least a clip-on so you could better protect your eyes from the snow-blind.

-It is the most crucial tip for you if you are traveling to any mountain trails.
+It is the most crucial tip for you if you are traveling on any mountain trails.
 It is always better to keep yourself hydrated during the trek it will help you lower the fatigue during your hike.
 It's better if you can pack a water purification tablet with you.
 This way you can always spare some water and always remember to fill your bottle or carry a spare bottle of water.